-Today I'll describe, how to configure sending of emails with your Debian or other Linux distribution.
-The ability of sending mails is very useful feature for every long-running server machine, it's easy and common way to notify the administrator on problems.
+Today I’ll show, how to configure email sending with your Debian Linux.
+The ability to send mails is a very useful feature for every long-running server machine, it’s an easy and common way to notify the administrator in case of any problems.

-- first of all we need working Exim.
-If not installed - install exim4.
+- first of all, we need to have Exim running.
+If not installed - install exim4 via:

 apt-get update apt-get install exim4

-- Configuration should start automatically after the installation.
-However you can start configuration of exim every-time with
+Configuration should be presented automatically after the installation.
+However, you can start configuration wizard of Exim every-time with

-- Answer all questions of configuration wizard.
+- Answer all questions of the configuration wizard.
 The important one is.

 - a general type of mail configuration.
 Choose “sent by smarthost” if you wanna use the ability of e.g. Googlemail account.
 Then SMTP with dynamic IP would be difficult ;)